natalystx/shimmer-shards/README.md

 <br></br>
 ShimmerShards offers a seamless and efficient solution for managing and sharing state in your React applications.
 Its simplicity and full TypeScript support make it a top-notch choice for state management in your projects.

-### Persistance
+### Persistence

-ShimmerShard allows you to persist data without worries for losing data.
-We'll keeping the all data that you want.
+ShimmerShard allows you to persist data without worries about losing data.
+We'll be keeping the all data that you want.
 Just keep it there!

-#### Create a persist shard
+#### Create a persistence shard

-The way to create a persistance shard just like a normal `shard` but we use `persist` instead of `shard`.
+The way to create a persistence shard is just like a normal `shard` but we use `persist` instead of `shard`.

 ```tsx
 import { persist } from "shimmershards";